aatxe/oxide/notes/ownershipv5.md

 #### Proof.

-By induction on a derivation of `e : τ`.
+By induction on the derivation of `e : τ`.

 The `T-True`, `T-False`, `T-Unit`, `T-u32`, `T-Ptr`, `T-Closure`, `T-MvClosure`, `T-Tup`, `T-StructRecord`, `T-StructTup`, and `T-TAbs` cases are all immediate since `e` is in all these